fdioDocs/vpp-docs/docs/reference/vppcontainers/containerCreation.rst

 Creating Containers
 ___________________

-Now that we have **lxc** installed from the previous page, we now want to start creating containers to be used by our VM.
+Now that **lxc** is installed from the previous page, we now want to start creating containers to be used by our VM.

 From the `lxc.conf manpage <https://linuxcontainers.org/it/lxc/manpages/man5/lxc.conf.5.html>`_,  "The container configuration is held in the config stored in the container's directory.
 A basic configuration is generated at container creation time with the default's recommended for the chosen template as well as extra default keys coming from the default.conf file."

-That *default.conf* file is either located at /etc/lxc/default.conf or for unprivileged containers at ~/.config/lxc/default.conf."
+"That *default.conf* file is either located at /etc/lxc/default.conf or for unprivileged containers at ~/.config/lxc/default.conf."

 Since we want to ping between two containers, we'll need to **add to this file**.

-Lets look at the contents of *default.conf*, which should initially look like this:
+Look at the contents of *default.conf*, which should initially look like this:

 .. code-block:: shell